fff-rs/juice/README.md

     let backend = Backend::<Cuda>::default().unwrap();
     // Initialize two SharedTensors.
     // Usually you would want also fill them with data.
-    // More infos about that in the Collenchyma README.md let mut x = SharedTensor::<f32>::new(backend.device(), &(1, 1, 3)).unwrap();
+    // More infos about that in the coaster README.md let mut x = SharedTensor::<f32>::new(backend.device(), &(1, 1, 3)).unwrap();
     let mut result = SharedTensor::<f32>::new(backend.device(), &(1, 1, 3)).unwrap();
     // Use the operation provided by this Plugin.